thaiminhpv/Doctor-Cyclop-Hackathon-2021/README.md

 # Introduction

+This is an AI Model based on UNet++ helps doctors rating the placements of tubes on chest X-Rays to save lives.

 This is a Model implementation integrated with Web App, the dataset is got from the [RANZCR CLiP - Catheter and Line Position Challenge](https://www.kaggle.com/c/ranzcr-clip-catheter-line-classification)

 After researching and referring from discussions on Kaggle, here is our model solution: